Coding at the Library

 Girls Who Code was designed as an afterschool program to encourage girls to learn about computer science and coding.
 Over the years it has turned into something much more.
 It is a sisterhood where young women are supporting one another to be brave, resilient, and innovative.
 By encouraging them to ask questions, make mistakes, and learn from each other.
 Pitkin County Library's Girls Who Code Club was started in 2020.

-The coding clubs are split by grade level:
+The coding clubs are for grades 3-12.

 No coding experience needed, all levels welcome!